felipemeriga/socket-flow/TLS.md

 By default, this library only accepts [tokio-rustls](https://github.com/rustls/tokio-rustls), as an adapter library for adding TLS in your client/server implementation with `socket-flow`.

-If you want to activate and use `tokio-native-tls`, you need to enable a library feature, you can find it in the last section of this page.

 ## Self-Signed vs Trusted Certificate

 This library supports self-signed certificates for local development,